How to Improve Squarespace SEO with a Website Audit

 One step you may want to consider adjust is the “Schedule” setting, which allows you to specify whether you just want Semrush to run the site audit once, every day, or every week.
 We recommend the weekly option, since that will give you time to implement some of the recommendations from each site audit report before the website is crawled again.

-Read this support article for a step-by-step guide to configuring the Site Audit, or watch the short video from Semrush below.
+Read this support article for a step-by-step guide to configuring the Site Audit.

 What issues can the website audit identify?